canonical/ubuntu-security-guide/doc/README.md

 #### CLI

-The CLI is implemented in `usg.cli` and does the basic tasks of argument parsing and config loading, but also implements some functionality which does not exist in the library (printing information about profiles to screen).
-What the CLI does:
-- Loads configuration via `config.load_config()` from `/etc/usg.conf`, overriding defaults
+The CLI, implemented in `usg.cli` performs the following tasks:
-- Parses CMDline arguments (ensuring backwards compatibility with legacy USG)
+- Parses CMDline arguments, ensuring backwards compatibility with legacy USG.
-- Overrides config defaults for report/results/product/version
+- Loads default configuration and overrides with `/etc/usg.conf` and CMDline args.
-- Initializes logging to log file defined in config
+- Initializes logging to a log file defined in config.
-- Initializes `usg.USG()`
+- Initializes the main `usg.USG()` class.
-- Routes subcommands `audit/fix/generate-fix/generate-tailoring` to USG
+- Routes subcommands (`audit`, `fix`, `generate-fix`, `generate-tailoring`) to USG
-- Implements subcommand `list` (lists available profiles)
+- Implements the `list` subcommand for listing available profiles
-- Implements subcommand `info` (queries USG for a selected profile or tailoring file object and prints info)
+- Implements the `info` subcommand for printing information on a selected profile or tailoring file